funnbot/deya_notes/Characters/Juliet.md

 ## Personality

-Juliet is a young energetic newly turned zombie
+Juliet is a young energetic and bubbly newly turned zombie

 ## Backstory